anthrax3/mongolab-telemetry-api-docs/metrics-glossary.md

 | replicationLag | Milliseconds | Time that secondary is behind primary
 | replicationOplogWindow | Hours | Time between newest and oldest entries in the oplog

-* These CPU metrics are currently not normalized to the number of CPU cores on the VM.
-We will soon be publishing new, normalized CPU metrics that always sum to 100%.
+* These CPU metrics are normalized to the number of CPU cores on the VM and always sum to 100%.